Microprotein: Structure

 Microproteins generally feature a single protein domain.
-The active form is translated from smORF. smORF codons can be less than 100 codons.
+The active form is translated from smORF. smORFs can be less than 100 codons.
 However, not all microproteins are small, and the name was given because of the analogy to miRNAs.

+Despite their short length, microproteins have been shown to a limited but diverse set of structural folds (including predominantly α-helical and transmembrane-helical structures), but many candidates also show substantial intrinsic disorder; experimentally determined microprotein structures have been solved using approaches including X-ray crystallography, cryo-electron microscopy, and NMR.
+A computational survey of predicted structures for 44 microproteins reported broadly similar structural characteristics across the set and comparatively few predicted small-molecule ligand-binding sites.
+Because many structure/disorder predictors are trained primarily on longer “classical” proteins, dedicated workflows and precautions have been proposed for reliable structure and disorder prediction for microproteins.

 Function

 Microproteins function as post-translational regulators.
 Microproteins disrupt the formation of heterodimeric, homodimeric, or multimeric complexes.
 Furthermore, microproteins can interact with any protein that requires functional dimers to function normally.
 The primary targets are transcription factors that bind to DNA as dimers.
 Microproteins regulate these complexes by creating homotypic dimers with the targets and inhibit protein complex function.
 The two types of miP inhibitions are: homotypic miP inhibition and heterotypic miP inhibition.
 In homotypic miP inhibition, microproteins interact with proteins with similar protein-protein interaction (PPI) domain.
 In heterotypic miP inhibition, microproteins interact with proteins with different but compatible PPI domain.
 In both types of inhibition, microproteins interfere and prevent the PPI domains from interacting with their normal proteins.
+Microproteins plays roles in biological process such as immunity and inflammation, cancer and cell cycle regulation, cellular transport, muscle and heart functions, gene expression and genome maintenance, proteostasis, and metabolic homeostasis.